wasim-ullah/wasim-blog/content/blog/course.md

 - Started out as social media strategist, promoted to lead the entire digital media workload.<br>

 <h2>Your Eligibility</h2>
 You are eligible if you can spend 3 hours per week, at the randomly announced days, and are committed to learn also by respecting time.Due to my tight schedule I have to announce different days.
-Although, you can still get notes from fellow participants.<br><br>
+Although, you can still get notes from fellow participants.<br>

+<h2>The Dates & Duration</h2>
-The dates to start this course shall be announced later, though your emails or WhatsApp numbers.<br>
+The dates to start this course shall be announced later, though your emails or WhatsApp numbers.
+And this course shall finish in nine months.<br>
-In order to ask me anything, please write me a formal email at wasim.ullah@aol.com.<br>
+If you want to ask me anything, please write a formal email at wasim.ullah@aol.com.<br>

 <iframe class="airtable-embed" src="https://airtable.com/embed/shrY6346NvISihPvR?backgroundColor=green" frameborder="0" onmousewheel="" width="100%" height="800" style="background: transparent; border: 1px solid #ccc;"></iframe>